-The Draft Statement of Accounts was authorised for submission to the Audit and Accounts Committee, and for subsequent audit, by the Head of Finance on 24th June 2014.
+This DRAFT Statement of Accounts was authorised for submission to the Audit and Accounts Committee by the Head of Finance on 13th June 2015.
 Events taking place after this date are not reflected in the financial statement or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2014, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31st March 2015, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.